joselado/quantum-honeycomp/README.md

 ![Alt text](screenshots/zzscf.png?raw=true "Magnetism in zigzag nanoribbons")

-## Nodal line semimetal
+## Nodal line semimetals
-band structure of a slab of a 3D nodal line semimetal in a diamond lattice, showing the emergence of topological zero energy drumhead states in the surface of the slab https://link.springer.com/article/10.1007%2Fs10909-017-1846-3
+Band structure of a slab of a 3D nodal line semimetal in a diamond lattice, showing the emergence of topological zero energy drumhead states in the surface of the slab https://link.springer.com/article/10.1007%2Fs10909-017-1846-3
 ![Alt text](screenshots/nodalline.png?raw=true "Magnetism in zigzag nanoribbons")